cdklabs/cdk-cicd-wrapper/docs/content/contributing/index.md

 You can deploy the pipelines from the development folder with the `task samples:dev:deploy` command.

 #### Push the sources of the sample application up to the generated repository AWS CodeCommit
-You can publish the sample from the folder with the `task samples:dev:git:push`
+You can push the changes made into the sample from the folder with the `task samples:dev:git:push`

 #### Deploy sandbox stacks
 The sandbox stacks can be deployed with the `task samples:dev:sandbox:deploy`.